telerik-boneyard/kendo-react-dialog/docs/index.md

 ### Events

 The Dialog is designed as a stateless component.
 When rendered, it is immediately displayed.
 To close the dialog, do not render it.
-This means that you should keep the state of the Dialog&mdash;whether it is visible or not&mdash;in an enclosing component.
+This means that you must keep the state of the Dialog&mdash;whether it is visible or not&mdash;in an enclosing component.

 The [`onClose`](https://github.com/telerik/kendo-react-dialog/blob/master/docs/api.md#onclose-function) event fires each time a user clicks on a Dialog button.
 If the button is an action button, its props are passed in the argument of the `onClose` callback.